mga-odoo/odoobooks/docs/manufacturing/subcontracting.rst

 .. image:: subcontracting/sub_01_13.png
    :align: center

-.. tip:: you can also install the Product extension to track sales and purchases app to compute the cost of the product based on the cost of material consumed.
+.. tip:: You can also install the Product extension to track sales and purchases app to compute the cost of the product based on the cost of material consumed.

   .. image:: subcontracting/sub_01_14.png